 Daily breakfasts are delivered in a wicker basket, at the hour of your choice.
 Each evening, you fill in a form to say what you'd like the next morning - freshly squeezed orange juice, local seasonal fruit (we had strawberries in May), yoghurt, homemade cake and more.
 Later in the day, the cafe is open for coffee, cake, tapas and wine (ideal for lunch but closed in the evenings).

 Each suite (but not the double room) has a well-equipped kitchen, with a hob and fridge, stocked with basics including coffee, tea, sugar and olive oil.
 Branches has an oven, too.
 There are no grocery shops in the hamlet so you'll need to drive to Sparta to stock up.

 A short walk away, you'll find Chromata, serving creative Mediterranean cuisine on a terrace with amazing views down onto the plain; expect colourful salads, mushroom risotto, local cheeses, and good house wine.
 Or try nearby Skreka, serving traditional Greek taverna fare, such as tiropitakia (little cheese pies), horiatiki (Greek salad) and homemade burgers with chips.

-Families are welcome and baby cots/extra beds are available in the suites and apartment.
+Families are welcome and baby cots/extra beds are available in some of the suites and apartment.
 The property is built into a steep hillside and the pool is unfenced, so it's not great for toddlers.
 Older children will enjoy Mystras.